-This column represents all three delegate certificate models mentioned above; (1) Delegated Certificates; (2) Lemon-Twist; and (3) Enterprise Certificates.
+This column represents all three delegate certificate models mentioned above; (1) Delegate Certificates; (2) Lemon-Twist; and (3) Enterprise Certificates.

-Although OSPs may add their SHAKEN Identity header in the enterprise certificate model, it is not mandatory as authorized enterprises with certificates will be able to attest to their originated calls.

-The Enterprise Certificates proposal does not require TN Authentication lists.
+The Enterprise Certificates proposal does not require TN Authentication lists (TNAuthList).

 All three solutions can co-exist in the market.
-During early days of implementing enterprise SHAKEN/STIR, each enterprise and its selected OSPs can choose to support one or more options while the industry gains practical experience in dealing with varied enterprise call-origination use cases.
+During early days of implementing enterprise SHAKEN/STIR, each enterprise and its selected OSPs and TNSPs can choose to support one or more options while the industry gains practical experience in dealing with varied enterprise call-origination use cases.

 Information is stored about the chain of entities that have delegated a TN, and which of these entities are allowed to originate a call rather than relay the call.
-This will allow the OSP to identify the source of the call in a complex call origination use-cases.
+This will allow the OSP to identify the source of the call in a complex call origination use-case.

-Additional authentication only required if the entity asserting the use of the TN is not the direct Customer of the O-SP
+Additional authentication only required if the entity asserting the use of the TN is not the direct Customer of the OSP

 Enterprise can add rich call data (rcd) Identity header signed with delegated-certificate.
 TSP can optionally use the rcd claims provided by the enterprise on a call-by-call basis to inform both analytics and call validation treatment functions.

 While not required for attestation determination, an OSP can choose to forward an enterprise-signed User Identity header independent of its use as an input to attestation.
-Attestation and validation of any “orig” claim is solely based on the OSP’s determination as populated in the SHAKEN Identity header.”
+Attestation and validation of any “orig” claim is solely based on the OSPs’ determination as populated in the SHAKEN Identity header.”

-Enterprise can add rich call data information to the central database via TNSP which can then be accessed by the OSP to populate calling name information if desired.
+Enterprise can add rich call data information to the central TN database via TNSP which can then be accessed by the OSP to populate calling name information if desired.